tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

     but functional doesn't need other paradigms as *it's homogeneous*, or simply put, math.

+Regarding minor issues that arise in this basic code snippet are the following:

 - Has more formatting constraints, I always put the `else` branch on a new line (which gives more LoC) as it is factually the best way to format it.

 - It's obviously quite prone to error and hard to read.

 - Even the Mozilla docs for `Promise` only show toy examples, and real life error handling gets worse with imperative code.
 Code on the internet like docs or tutorials almost always skip the status `ok` error handling and go